 Exhibition — 26 May until 14 Oct 2018

-Günther Förg – A Fragile Beauty is generously supported in part by Fundación Almine y Bernard Ruiz-Picasso para el Arte and Goethe-Institut Niederlande.
+Günther Förg: A Fragile Beauty is organized in collaboration with the Dallas Museum of Art and is generously supported in part by the Estate Günther Förg Suisse, International Collector Circle of the Stedelijk Museum Fund, Fundación Almine y Bernard Ruiz-Picasso para el Arte and Goethe-Institut Niederlande.